Eco seals deal to increase stake in block off South Africa

 Oil and gas exploration company Eco (Atlantic) Oil & Gas has inked a deal to acquire additional interest in a block located offshore South Africa, south of recent discoveries made by oil majors Shell and TotalEnergies off Namibia.

-Eco revealed on Monday that it has signed a farm-out agreement with Lunn Family Trust, one of the shareholders of Ricocure, which will enable its wholly-owned subsidiary, Azinam to get an additional 6.25 per cent participating interest in Block 3B/4B, offshore South Africa.
+Eco revealed on Monday that it had signed a farm-out agreement with Lunn Family Trust, one of the shareholders of Ricocure, which would enable its wholly-owned subsidiary, Azinam to get an additional 6.25 per cent participating interest in Block 3B/4B, offshore South Africa.

 Gil Holzman, Co-Founder and CEO of Eco Atlantic, commented: “We are extremely pleased to be increasing our interest in Block 3B/4B, which looks to be a very exciting licence for all the partners involved.
 We are upbeat about the prospectivity of the licence following the significant oil discoveries made earlier in the year offshore Namibia Orange Basin and we are pleased to be strengthening our working relationship with Ricocure and Africa Oil Corp.

 “We are seeing growing industry interest in the entire Orange Basin and in particular in Block 3B/4B, and are therefore very happy to have managed to increase our WI on the Block.”

 Located between 120-250 km offshore South Africa in the Orange Basin, Block 3B/4B is situated directly south of the “prolific multibillion barrels” discoveries offshore Namibia, which were made by Shell (Graff-1) and TotalEnergies (Venus-1).
 Earlier this year, Eco obtained a material working interest of 20 per cent in the deepwater 3B/4B Block and the shallow water and nearshore 3B/4B Blocks following its acquisition of the Azinam Group and its asset portfolio.